iterate-ch/docs/Protocols/WebDAV/index.md

 Mutual (two-way) TLS with a client certificate for authentication is supported.

-### Prompt to Authenticate With Certificate When Negotiating Secure (TLS) Connection
+### Prompt to Authenticate with Certificate When Negociating Secure (TLS) Connection

 When a server requests a client certificate for authentication, a prompt is displayed to choose a certificate with a private key that matches the given issuer name requested from the server.
-Matching certificates are searched for in the *Keychain* on OS X or the *Windows Certificate Manager* respectively.
+Matching certificates are searched for in the *Keychain* on macOS or the *Windows Certificate Manager* respectively.

 ![Windows Security Prompt](_images/Windows-Security-Prompt.png)